Direct photons emission rate and electric conductivity in twice anisotropic QGP holographic model with first-order phase transition: Conclusion and Discussion

 Note that the DC conductivity characterises static low frequency fluctuations of the system.
-Recently, the butterfly velocity \cite{SS,MB}, that shows how fast fluctuations propagate in the plasma, has been studied in holographic anisotropic models \cite{Gursoy:2020kjd}.
+Recently, the butterfly velocity \cite{SS,MB}, that shows how fast chaotic correlations propagate in the plasma, has been studied in holographic anisotropic models \cite{Gursoy:2020kjd}.
 It has been observed that it exhibits a rich structure as a function of temperature, anisotropy and magnetic field and exceeds the conformal value in certain regimes.
-It would be interesting to investigate the butterfly's velocity for the model considered here \cite{Arefeva:2020vae} as well as for light quarks holographic model \cite{Arefeva:2020byn}.
+It would be interesting to investigate the butterfly's velocity for the model considered here \cite{Arefeva:2020vae} and for the light quarks holographic model \cite{Arefeva:2020byn}.
 Interplane between DC conductivity and butterfly velocity over an anisotropic background has been considered recently in \cite{Liu:2021stu}. \\

-We also plan to consider more general ansatz of a plane electromagnetic wave and to investigate the dependence of differential photon emission rate on anisotropy parameter, temperature and chemical potential, as well to use directly the holographic model for light quarks, that supposed to be a generalization of the model considered in \cite{Arefeva:2020byn}.
+We also plan to consider more general ansatz of a plane electromagnetic wave and to investigate the dependence of differential photon emission rate on anisotropy parameter, temperature and chemical potential, as well to use directly the holographic model for light quarks, that supposed to be a generalization for the twice anisotropic case of the model considered in \cite{Arefeva:2020byn}.